vgmtrans/vgmtrans/docs/new-value-oriented-refactor-plan.md

 ## 19.4 Decode is static, render is dynamic

-Decode records possible source facts.
+Decode records source facts and possible flow.
+It may maintain temporary source-driver state when later byte decoding depends on earlier commands.

 Render chooses playback behavior.

-Do not let decode consume actual repeat counters or mutate real playback state.
+Do not let decode consume actual VM repeat counters, real call stack frames, synchronized loop state, export loop count, or other render-only state.

 ## 19.5 Add only proven sequence-specific indices